 Healthcare Waste Management policy requires compliance with all appropriate regulations regarding the packaging, transportation and treatment of medical waste.
 Federal Department of Transportation (DOT) regulations require the generator of regulated waste to certify that the collecting and documentation of transported regulated medical waste complies with DOT regulations regarding classifying waste, in addition to packaging and labeling documentation.
 To ensure that neither Healthcare Waste Management nor the waste generator violates relevant regulations, it is imperative that both parties are aware of the rules regarding correct identification, classification, separation, and packaging of the waste.
-The overall purpose of this policy is to summarize the minimum requirements for preparing your medical waste for collection, transportation and treatment.
+The overall purpose of this Regulated Waste Acceptance Policy is to summarize the minimum requirements for preparing your medical waste for collection, transportation and treatment.
 Additional facility or state-specific waste acceptance policies may apply based on permit specifications.
 Please contact us for further information (888) 497-5797.

 REGULATED MEDICAL WASTE

 The generator is responsible for proper segregation and packaging of medical waste.
 Proper segregation and packaging reduces the risk of harm or unintentional spread of infection.
 DOT regulations state the following requirements for segregation and packing: rigid, leak resistant, moisture resistant, of sufficient strength such to prevent tearing under normal conditions of use and for handling, sealed to prevent leakage during transport, and puncture resistant for safety handling sharps.
-Should you have questions regarding proper segregation and handling of containers, please contact us today and a HWM representative will be happy to help you educate your employees and staff.
+Should you have questions regarding the Regulated Waste Acceptance Policy or proper segregation and handling of containers, please contact us today and a HWM representative will be happy to help you educate your employees and staff.